freeCodeCamp/chinese/chinese/articles/landing-my-first-development-job-what-a-crazy-journey.md

 Without this course, I can truly and honestly say that I would not be where I am today.
 I gained many valuable experiences and lessons in this 9 month course.

-## Job Hunting...dun dun duuuuunnn!
+## Job Hunting...dun dun duuuuunnn

 ![a pencil on drafting plans](https://jonathansexton.me/blog/wp-content/uploads/2019/07/sven-mieke-fteR0e2BzKo-unsplash-1024x683.jpg)